 Innovation Fund

-The Carmela S. Haklisch Innovation Fund was founded in 2018 through a generous leadership gift, and it advances, strengthens, and expands the artistic endeavors of The Knights.
+Founded in 2018 through a generous leadership gift, The Carmela S. Haklisch Innovation Fund advances, strengthens, and expands the artistic endeavors of The Knights.
 In addition to supporting activities that foster growth, engage new collaborators, and enhance The Knights’ dynamic contribution to the landscape of classical music, the Fund provides an annual grant to a Knights musician to support an artist-led project.

 Recently Supported by the Innovation Fund